 How to invest

-Contact our Client Services Director, Natalie Hall.
+Contact our Director, Head of Client Service & Product, Natalie Hall.

 2. Performance figures are presented for the Fermat ILS Yield Fund (the Fund) Class W on a net, pre-tax basis and assume the reinvestment of distributions.
 Past performance is not an indicator of future performance.
 The first investment in the Fund was made on 8 Feb 2012 and the Inception Date for the calculation of the Fund's performance is 1 March 2012 notwithstanding the first investment in Class W of the Fund was made during April 2013.
 Inception performance is calculated net of Management Costs and Performance Fees applicable to Class W of the Fund. ↵ Return to the reference